-It is understandable that bookkeeping is a simple service but essential to any business owner, to monitor their finances.
+Understandably, bookkeeping is a simple service but essential for any business owner, to monitor their finances.

 What is Accounting?

 Accounting on the other hand is more strategic.
-An accountant is similar to a financial advisor as they use the financial recordings and transactions of your business, analyse it and come up with suggestions and advice on how to proceed.
+An accountant is similar to a financial advisor as they use the financial recordings and transactions of your business, analyze them and come up with suggestions and advice on how to proceed.

-An accountant looks at all your spendings and your profit, they look at the data the bookkeepers gather and analyse and determine your financial performance.
+An accountant looks at all your spending and your profit, they look at the data the bookkeepers gather and analyze and determine your financial performance.
 From there, they also help you make the best decisions for your company.

 In short, accounting involves:

 - gathering the data from the bookkeepers and compiling a monthly report that will explain in detail your business's overall financial performance and guide you to make better decisions.